 A map of Graaff-Reinet highlights the importance of this beautiful town.
 Many of the 220 heritage sites are private dwellings; however several are open to the public to show life 200 years ago, or to display art and wares.
 Spend your morning on a self-guided walking tour of the museums, shops and coffee shops, and Obesa, the world’s largest cacti collection.
 This afternoon we visit a geological phenomenon - the Valley of Desolation - where, over 100 million years, volcanic rock has eroded into vertical cliffs and 120m tall columns.
 We take a tour, with a chance to walk along the valley floor to fully appreciate the scale, the mountain flora and hopefully spot some of the many birds and mammals that frequent the area.

 After breakfast we depart for the Cango Ostrich Farm, a privately owned farm which values the conservation of heritage and the environment.
 On our short tour you can hand feed the magnificent birds.
 We then join the famously spectacular Cape Route 62, the longest wine route in the world.
 Sit back and enjoy magnificent landscapes of towering cliffs, crystal clear streams, verdant forests and quaint country towns.
 Lunch is included in Barrydale, a small town with views of the stark Klein Karoo and the fertile Tradouw Valley.
-The journey continues to Franschhoek and Le Franschhoek Hotel & Spa (4T) just outside the town, set in the beautiful Cape Winelands, amidst the serene Franschhoek Mountains.
+The journey continues to Franschhoek and Le Franschhoek Hotel & Spa (4-star) or Protea Hotel by Marriott Franschhoek (4-star).